-The spectacle, colour and crowds that are the hallmarks of festivals around the world make them a great subject for travel photography.
-They offer the chance to see a completely different side to the people of the place you’re visiting.
+The spectacle, color and crowds that are the hallmarks of festivals around the world make them a great subject for travel photography.
+They offer the chance to see a completely different side to the people in the place you’re visiting.

 Many people dress up for the event, either in their best clothes, traditional dress or just for fun in whacky gear.
 You also find people are generally more relaxed, in high spirits and very happy to be photographed.
 Take advantage of the crowds and festive atmosphere to mingle with the locals and get in close to the action.

 At seated events, getting close to the action can be difficult and a telephoto or long zoom lens is essential.
 If you’re stuck in one place or the participants are moving, focus on around a stage, wait for the action to come to you.

 Infuse variety into your shots by varying focal lengths and framing horizontally and vertically.
 Remember to turn your lens on the spectators who also make great subjects as they watch and react to the proceedings.